CaleyD/FrontEndGuidelines/README.md

 Why modules?

 > Now that we're delivering page content faster, the next step is to ensure that our JavaScript is loaded and the application is interactive as soon as possible.
+To do

-To do that, we need to minimize the amount of JavaScript we use: smaller payload over the wire, fewer lines of code to parse, faster to execute.
-To make sure we only download the JavaScript necessary for the page to work, we needed to get a firm grip on our dependencies.
+that, we need to minimize the amount of JavaScript we use: smaller payload over the wire, fewer lines of code to parse, faster to execute.
+To make sure we only

+download the JavaScript necessary for the page to work, we needed to get a firm grip on our dependencies.
 >
 > To do this, we opted to arrange all our code as CommonJS modules, delivered via AMD.
-This means that each piece of our code explicitly declares what it needs to execute which, firstly, is a win for developer productivity.
-When working on any one module, we can easily understand what dependencies it relies on, rather than the typical browser JavaScript situation in which code depends on an implicit load order and globally accessible properties.
+This means that each piece of our code explicitly declares what it needs to

+execute which, firstly, is a win for developer productivity.
+When working on any one module, we can easily understand what dependencies it relies on, rather than the

+typical browser JavaScript situation in which code depends on an implicit load order and globally accessible properties.

 Define all dependencies, do not access them from global scope within a module.
-This includes objects like `window` and `document` as well as other custom or third-party scripts.
+This includes objects like `window` and `document` as well as other custom or third-

+party scripts.
 This improves performance as there is one less level to walk in the scope-chain in order to find an object definition.
-More importantly, it improves maintainability by documenting dependencies.
+More importantly, it improves

+maintainability by documenting dependencies.

 #### Private Module

+Use this pattern when:
+	* you don't need to export a JavaScript API to another JavaScript module/file
+	* your unit tests aren't dependent on re-running the IFFE

-If you don't need to export any functionality wrap it in an [Immediately-Invoked Function Expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) to prevent variable name collisions and keep the global namespace clean.
+If you don't need to export or import any functionality wrap it in an [Immediately-Invoked Function Expression](http://benalman.com/news/2010/11/immediately-invoked-

+function-expression/) to prevent variable name collisions and keep the global namespace clean.

 ```javascript
 (function (document) {
     'use strict';

     var privateVar = true,
         danceparty = document.getElementById('danceparty');